M41k80/devconnect-api-nestjs/README.md

 ¿Eres una empresa?
 Conviértete en Sponsor para destacar tu marca ante una comunidad creciente de desarrolladores y profesionales del sector.

-DevConnect was born with a clear mission: connecting IT talent with real-world open-source projects.
+DevConnect was born with a clear mission: connecting IT talent with real world open source projects.
 Every line of code, from the solid backend to the UI, has been built with dedication to empower our community.
 Running and scaling a free platform takes time and resources.
 If this project has provided value to you, helped you find collaborators, or you simply believe in our vision, please consider supporting us.
 Are you a company?
 Become a Sponsor to showcase your brand to a growing community of developers and tech professionals.